adaltas/ece-webtech-2022-fall/courses/webtech/modules/04.frameworks/index.md

 duration: 1h
 ---

-# Libraries and frameworks for the web
+# Libraries and frameworks | with React and Next.js

 ## Library vs Framework